project-chip/connectedhomeip/docs/silabs/wifi/DEMO_OVERVIEW.md

 ## Step 3: Building the Matter Accessory Device (MAD) for Wi-Fi

-To build a Matter of Wi-Fi Accessory Device, follow the steps in the [Software Setup](SW_SETUP.md)
+To build a Matter Wi-Fi Accessory Device, follow the steps in the [Software Setup](SW_SETUP.md)

 Build commands are provided for the EFR32MG24 host processor, with the RS9116, SiWx917 and WF200 network co-processors.